duke-libraries/archivesspace-duke-plugins/plugins/duke-ead-importer/README.md

 Duke EAD Importer plugin
 =================

-Modifies EAD importer to make all notes 'published' be default unless @audience='internal' in imported EAD
+Modifies EAD importer to set all notes to 'published' by default unless @audience='internal' in imported EAD

 Usage
 -----